 A White Coating or White Spots on Tongue

 Patients often ask, why is my tongue white?
-A white tongue or white spots on the tongue can be alarming but it’s not usually a sign of a serious condition.
+A white, coated tongue or white spots on the tongue can be alarming but it’s not usually a sign of a serious condition.
 Here are a few reasons you may have a white tongue:

-- Not Brushing Your Tongue – A white tongue could just be due to a buildup of bacteria and debris.
-If the white coating on your tongue brushes away, that’s probably the case.
+- Not Brushing Your Tongue – A coated tongue could just be due to a buildup of bacteria and debris.
+If the white coating brushes away, that’s probably the case.
 As for how to get rid of a white tongue, in this instance, simply brush your tongue every time you brush your teeth to keep it clean.
 As a bonus, this will help fight bad breath too.

-- Oral Thrush – A white coating or white patches on the tongue can be a sign of oral thrush, which is a yeast infection.
+- Oral Thrush – A white, coated tongue or white patches can be a sign of oral thrush, which is a yeast infection.
 It’s caused by Candida yeast (fungus).
 While we all have Candida in our mouths, when it becomes overgrown, it causes an issue.
 It’s most common in infants, the elderly, especially those who wear dentures, and people with weakened immune systems.
 It can also be the result of taking oral or inhaled steroids or antibiotics.
 Your dentist or doctor may recommend an antifungal treatment, which can come in mouthwash form.

 - Oral lichen planus – This type of white tongue looks kind of like you have lace on your tongue and features white lines.
 Oral lichen planus is a chronic inflammatory condition.
 It’s not contagious and usually goes away on its own.